Hook, East Riding of Yorkshire

 Hook is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi north-east of Goole town centre and lies on the west bank of the River Ouse.

 According to the 2011 UK census, Hook parish had a population of 1,292, an increase on the 2001 UK census figure of 1,141.

-The parish was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in Boothferry district of Humberside until 1996.
+The parish was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in the Boothferry district of Humberside until 1996.

+The name Hook derives from the Old English hūc, referring to a hook shaped river bend.

 The church dedicated to St Mary the Virgin was designated a Grade II* listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.

 The village has a nearby local school: Hook Church Of England Primary School.
 There is also a small local post office and two public houses.
-The village a number of building sites for the purpose of housing development.
+The village has a number of building sites for the purpose of housing development.

-Nearby Goole has facilities including Tesco, Morrisons and Asda supermarkets, several chain-shops, schools, a hospital, and a railway station with services to Hull, Doncaster and Leeds.
+Nearby, Goole has facilities, including Tesco, Morrisons, and Asda supermarkets, as well as several chain shops, schools, a hospital, and a railway station with services to Hull, Doncaster, and Leeds.